infiniflow/infinity/docs/guides/set_up_cluster.md

     --header 'content-type: application/json' \
     --data ' {
         "role" : "leader",
-        "name" : "Trump",
+        "name" : "HarryPotter",
     } '
 ```
 ````

-*When the method call succeeds, the node's state changes to `LEADER`.*
+*When the method call succeeds, the node switches to leader and operates in `CLUSTER` mode.*

 :::tip NOTE

-A node in `ADMIN`, `FOLLOWER`, or `LEARNER` state can be promoted to leader node.
-In other words, you cannot promote a standalone node directly to leader.
+A node in `ADMIN` mode with `storage_type = "minio"` or in `CLUSTER` mode (as a follower or learner node) can be promoted to leader.
+In other words, a standalone node cannot be promoted directly to leader.

 :::

-### 3. Set a follower node
+### Set a follower node

-3.1.
-Use a different configuration file to start another cluster node.
+1. Use a different configuration file to start another cluster node.

-​       *When the node starts, it is in `ADMIN` state.*
+   *When the node starts, it operates in `ADMIN` mode and is not yet registered with a leader node.*

-3.2.
-If the number of follower nodes in your cluster is less than four, call `ADMIN SET NODE ROLE` to promote the new node to follower node.
+2. If the number of follower nodes in your cluster is less than four, call `ADMIN SET NODE ROLE` to promote this new node to follower node:

 ```shell
 curl --request POST \